 In the event the Interference happens in the end-zone, the ball will be spotted at the 1yd line and down repeated.

 Offensive player pushes off the defensive player or uses the defensive player to gain an advantage in catching the ball.
 10-yard penalty at the line of scrimmage and the down is not repeated.
+Or, an offensive team uses a pick to get the receiver open and gain an advantage – 10yd penalty and down not repeated.

 Receiving team has option 10-yard line no points or 35-yard line and 1 point awarded to the kicking team.
 Automatic downing of the ball can result in an Unsportsmanlike penalty with no points and 25 yd penalty – ball on the 35 yd line as a result.